EpiK-Protocol/epik-metaverse-sdk/README.md

 ## Interface Design

-Here is the core interfaces of contracts in epik protocol metaverse sdk.
+Here are the core interfaces of contracts in epik protocol metaverse sdk.

 ```solidity
 coming soon...